This post may contain affiliate links. Please read our disclosure policy.

 This rice pudding is delicious warm or cold and I had it for breakfast topped with raspberries several times last week.

-How Many Calories and WW Points in this Rice Pudding?
+How Many Calories and WW Points in Slow Cooker Rice Pudding with Cooked Rice?

-According to my calculations each serving has 160 calories and:
+According to my calculations each serving has 160 calories.

 5 SmartPoints (Green plan)